SchemaPlus/schema_plus/README.md

 	t.json :fields, default: { field1: 'a', field2: 'b' }
 	t.json :fields, default: { value: { field1: 'a', field2: 'b' } }

-### Column Defaults: Using

-SchemaPlus introduces a constant `ActiveRecord::DB_DEFAULT` that you can use to explicitly instruct the database to use the column default value (or expression).
-For example:

-    Post.create(category: ActiveRecord::DB_DEFAULT)
-    post.update_attributes(category: ActiveRecord::DB_DEFAULT)

-(Without `ActiveRecord::DB_DEFAULT`, you can update a value to `NULL` but not to its default value.)

-Note that after updating, you would need to reload a record to replace `ActiveRecord::DB_DEFAULT` with the value assigned by the database.

-Note also that Sqlite3 does not support `ActiveRecord::DB_DEFAULT`; attempting to use it will raise `ActiveRecord::StatementInvalid`

 ### Schema Dump and Load (schema.rb)